kronion/predata-website-data-challenge/README.md

 Below is the user interface we will develop.
 We are using React as our frontend framework.
 You will need to fill out javascript functions, implement css and build a react component to complete the UI to spec. **The final product should match the image below.**

+First, ensure your `npm` is up to date (`npm install -g npm`) and install the package dependencies: `npm install`.

-To run the react app, use `npm start`.
+Then, to run the react app, use `npm start`.
 The app is served on `http://localhost:3000`.

 ![Image of User Interface](user-interface.png)